novateams/nova.core/nova/core/roles/accounts/README.md

 # accounts

 This role is responsible for managing admin and user accounts for different operating systems.
-Crrently, this role supports the following operating systems:
+Currently, this role supports the following operating systems:

 - CentOS/RHEL
 - Cisco IOS